sscdelft/sscdelft.github.io/README.md

     ---
     layout: post
-    category: activities
     title: example activity
     discontinued: true
     ---

     activity text

-Activities are listed in `activities.html`, active activities on top, discontinued activities at the bottom, collapsed.
+Activities are listed in `activities/`, active activities on top, discontinued activities at the bottom, collapsed.

 Guidelines: